mcne65/rmotr.github.io/_posts/2015-10-20-python-programming-course-batch-4-is-now-open.md

     link: "https://twitter.com/santiagobasulto"
 ---

-We're glad to announce that our new batch is now open and we're receiving applications.
+We're glad to announce that our the batch for our Python Programming Course is now open and we're receiving applications.
 The course will begin on **Tuesday, November 3rd** and **will cost $300**. ¿Can't afford that?
 Keep on reading.

 **There are several changes for this batch**, you can read below for more details, but here's the summary: